The Financial Technology Law Review: Switzerland

 Thus, fintech companies that accept or raise funds stemming from the public, such as crowdfunding or ICOs, may fall under bank licence requirements.
 Bond issues do not qualify as deposits, and capital contributions that do not entail a repayment obligation also do not qualify as deposits, which is why ICOs are possible – under certain conditions – under Swiss law.

-In order to better accommodate Swiss fintech projects, the Swiss government (the Federal Council) in 2017 amended the Ordinance on Banks and Savings Banks (the Banking Ordinance) to include exemptions from the requirement to obtain a licence.
-As from 1 August 2017, the holding of client funds (of more than 20 investors and for a period longer than 60 days) no longer triggers banking licensing requirements (as it is no longer deemed to meet the requirement of 'on a commercial basis') if certain requirements are met.
+To better accommodate Swiss fintech projects, the Swiss government (the Federal Council) in 2017 amended the Ordinance on Banks and Savings Banks (the Banking Ordinance) to include exemptions from the requirement to obtain a licence.
+As from 1 August 2017, the holding of client funds (of more than 20 investors and for a period longer than 60 days) no longer triggers banking licensing prerequisites (as it is no longer deemed to meet the requirement of 'on a commercial basis') if certain requirements are met.
 These requirements are:

 - the funds do not at any time exceed 1 million Swiss francs;